Self Storing Amish Table LeavesBy Bailiegh Basham · September 21, 2022

 Transform your dining room with one of our extension dining tables to create a space for family meals or a stunning showcase for formal dinner parties.
-Our selection of extending dining tables offers a wide range of styles and colors to coordinate with your existing design theme.
+While there are many ways a table’s space can be amplified, arguably the most popular way is with table leaves which can be added and removed as needed.
+The attachable leaf function applies to many of our dining room tables, spanning across a wide range of styles and colors.

 Also known as extension tables, hardwood tables with self-storing leaves are helpful solutions for smaller kitchens and dining rooms.
 Traditional dining room tables can take up a lot of space, and if you don’t have the dining space adequate for that size table, tables with self storing leaves are the perfect choice.

 A dining table that expands using a leaf, or insert, is both versatile and efficient, giving you the space you need to accommodate extra guests without needing to purchase a table that is too large for everyday use.
 You may remember when you had to store extra leaves for your wooden dining table in a nearby closet or spare bedroom, but today’s tables with self storing leaves let you neatly and conveniently tuck them away under the table top.
 It's very easy to insert them, and then tuck them away after company has gone home.

 Similar to butterfly leaves, regular self storing leaves are stored inside the table.
 However, these extensions may be removed in entirety from the table itself.
 Leaves are available with or without leaf skirts, also known as aprons.
 Leaf skirts continue the skirt that is around the table at its regular size and helps better hides the glides under the edge of the table top.
 Depending on your table configuration, the self-storing capabilities may be affected by the leaf skirting.
 In these cases, we leave it up to the customer - would you rather have self-storing leaves, or leaves with aprons?